 Am I a Candidate for Gastric Bypass Revision?

-Learn About Gastric Bypass Revision
+Cost of Gastric Bypass Revision in Houston

 The cost of your gastric bypass revision will depend on surgical fees, anesthesia, post-operative medications, and follow-up appointments at Texas Endosurgery Associates.
 We accept self-paying patients as well as various PPO plans.
 Many types of insurance will require that you enroll in a bariatric program for a certain amount of time to earn eligibility for a revision surgery.
 If your insurance does not cover weight loss surgery, consider applying for medical financing that will allow you to make affordable payments to cover the associated costs.
 Another option is to utilize your flexible spending account (FSA) offered by most employers.
 This method of payment can cover up to $2,500 of the cost of your procedure tax-free, since bariatric surgeries are considered essential.